How I Picked the Best Stories for My Harvard LL.M. Personal Statement: Proven Method Explained

 For years, the glad game and Pollyanna’s irrepressible optimism were my philosophy of life, and changing the attitude toward a problem was primary solution.
 This continued until the high-school: I entered All-Russian competition in law.
 As I prepared, I learnt: adjustment was not the only option.
 I may try changing the situation first.
 Law offers tools designed for this.
 Understood this way, law was for me about taking actions and making decisions, while leadership was an inherent part of the legal profession.
 That’s what appealed to me, and I chose law school.
 As I went through law school, this perception of law remained undistorted.

-I talked so much about the transformative effect the moot courts had on my life that not using this experience in my essay may seem surprising.
+I talked so much about the transformative effect of moot courts on my life that not using this experience in my LL.M. personal statement may seem surprising.
 However, I had to be very strategic about which experiences to include.
-To translate the evolution of my thinking, I needed to focus on the experience that illustrated my view of leadership in law the most, and it was coaching a team for Concours Charles-Rousseau.
+To translate the evolution of my thinking, I needed to focus on the experience that illustrated my view of leadership in law the most, and it was coaching a team for Concours Charles-Rousseau rather than doing Jessup.

 So I ended up not using the story of participating in the Jessup competition.
 However, digging it up during the ideation process and reflecting on it inspired the way I framed my reasoning for applying to Harvard.